IFC Expansion Policy

 - Any and all materials and information associated with the original letter of intent to colonize.

 At the conclusion of the on-site visits, the IFC Expansion Committee will evaluate the value each organization can bring to Muhlenberg College.
 Only those organizations invited to visit shall be considered for colonization.
 If no consensus is reached to invite one or more of the visiting fraternities to campus, the process may begin anew.
-Possible recommendations from the committee to the Vice President of Student Affairs and Dean of Students at Muhlenberg College are:
+Possible recommendations from the committee to the Vice President of Vice President for Campus Life and Dean of Students at Muhlenberg College are:

 - Extend no invitations at this time.
 Such a recommendation would include specific reasons for declining colonization and, if applicable, when another presentation may be made.